CONTENT MATTER EXPERTS

 Review and Recertification Course

-Dr. Emily Frederick received a Bachelor of Science degree in Neuroscience from the College of William and Mary in Williamsburg, Virginia and her Doctor of Pharmacy degree from Shenandoah University Bernard J. Dunn School of Pharmacy in Winchester, Virginia.
-She completed a PGY1 pharmacy practice residency at Geisinger Medical Center in central Pennsylvania.
-Dr. Frederick is an Associate Professor and the Director of Student Affairs at Sullivan University College of Pharmacy and Health Sciences in Louisville.
-In her free time, Dr. Frederick enjoys spending time with her husband, two children and dog, baking, and evaluating literature.
+Dr. Emily Frederick is an Associate Professor and the Director of Student Affairs at Sullivan University College of Pharmacy and Health Sciences in Louisville, Kentucky.
+She received a BS in Neuroscience from the College of William and Mary in Williamsburg, Virginia and her Doctor of Pharmacy degree from Shenandoah University in Winchester, Virginia.
+She completed a PGY1 residency at Geisinger Medical Center in central Pennsylvania and practices in internal medicine.
+In her free time, Dr. Frederick enjoys spending time with her family, baking, and reading.
+She refuses to take more than one trip from the car when bringing groceries into the house and thinks breakfast is the best meal.

 Andrew Gainey, PharmD, BCIDP, AAHIVP